 Tblets goes through rigorous training to become a midwife to help prevent injuries and promote safe antenatal services.

-Healing Hands of Joy (HHOJ) works to end obstetric fistula in Ethiopia in two ways: first to identify, refer and rehabilitate women living with obstetric fistula, and second to break down the social stigma behind fistula and show how communities can support sufferers.
-HHOJ trains ex-fistula patients as Safe Motherhood Ambassadors who return to their communities to identify new cases of fistula and educate expectant mothers on safe delivery.
-HHOJ also works on a wider community level, hosting community workshops, religious leader training, film screenings and male sensitivity training to raise awareness and change attitudes for this socially-isolating condition.
+HHOJ works to eradicate obstetric fistula in Ethiopia in two ways: firstly by identifying, referring and rehabilitating women living with obstetric fistula, and secondly by breaking down the social stigma behind fistula and showing how communities can support women who have suffered fistula injuries.
+Through their Safe Motherhood Ambassador programme, women who have been cured return to their communities to identify new cases of fistula and educate expectant mothers on safe delivery.
+HHOJ also works on a wider community level, hosting community workshops, training religious leaders, holding film screenings and educating men and women, to raise awareness and change attitudes towards this socially-isolating condition.

 Around 60,000 children live on the streets of Addis Ababa.
 More than half have no access to shelter, adequate food, or an education.